bjweiner/arxiv_tagger/README.md

 # arxiv_tagger
 Code for parsing the astro-ph arxiv feed and adding tags to articles

-The arxiv_tagger codereads the arXiv astro-ph rss feed and reparses it into a web page that uses some javascript to allow you to type in keywords for any abstracts you are interested in.
+The arxiv_tagger code reads the arXiv astro-ph rss feed and reparses it into a web page that uses some javascript to allow you to type in keywords for any abstracts you are interested in.
 The abstract ID/url and the keywords appear in a text box at the top of the page.
 The intent of this was to export the keywords to some external database, so that you could read astro-ph